mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps-on-windows.md

 ### Running Tests ###

 Next you will want to run your tests.
 If you are using NUnit, you're in luck as there is a gulp plugin for that.
 We will use the [gulp-nunit-runner](https://github.com/keithmorris/gulp-nunit-runner) plugin (`npm install gulp-nunit-runner --save`).
-Configure the plugin as follows:
+Use the plugin as follows:

 ```js
 var nunit = require('gulp-nunit-runner');